 About the Book

-In Gamers at Work: Stories Behind the Games People Play, serial entrepreneur Morgan Ramsay interviews 18 of the world's most successful founders of video-game companies about their earliest days to where they are now.
+In Gamers at Work: Stories Behind the Games People Play, bestselling author Morgan Ramsay interviews 18 of the world's most successful founders of video-game companies about their earliest days to where they are now.
 Along the way, the history of the video-game industry is revealed through entertaining stories, humorous anecdotes, and lessons learned the hard way.

 "This is the first time that a history of the video-game industry has been told through the personal stories of the entrepreneurs who pushed the business forward."